konung/Parcelify/README.md

 ### Additional cost per item

 Once you have a rate setup with your conditions, you can always decide to add additional charges for specific items.
 Say you sell both postcards and tables, your $2.99 standard shipping might not cut it for those big, heavy items.
 That's where those "extras" come handy.
-They rely on the same field, verb, value pattern as described for filters, with the additional of a "price to add", which represents the value you'd like to add on the shipping rate if described condition is met.
+They rely on the same field, verb, and value pattern as described for filters, with the addition of a "price to add", which represents the value you'd like to add on the shipping rate if described condition is met.
 Let's say you'd like to add $50.00 shipping for each of those tables (sku: ABC1) in a cart, you could add an extra;

 - **Field**: Product SKU
 - **Verb**: Equal